 - promote an earlier version of the file to be the most current by clicking Make Current.

 - delete a file version by clicking Delete.

 When you delete a version, it continues to display in the version history list, but is otherwise unavailable.
 If you need to view or download it again, you can restore it.
 To restore a deleted version, click on the version’s ellipsis (…) and then click Restore.

 When you preview an older version, Box always displays the first page of the file -- not the page of the preview from which you trigger the preview action.
 Also, when Box displays the number of file versions, it does not include the current version of the file.
 That means there will always be 1 more version of a file than Box displays.
 For example, even if you limited the number of file versions to 1, you would still have 2 versions of the file:

 Uploaders can only view version history and restore an older version.
 Uploaders see “restore” when they clicks on ellipsis.
 Also, they do not see the file thumbnail for any file type.

 If you see "Unknown user" when accessing version history this is due to when a user has made a change then was deleted or removed from the content resulting in "Unknown user"

 You can see who made the changes by going through Admin reporting within the Admin Console and running a User Activity Report.
 From there, you can identify the specific user who made that change.

-- Previews of Excel online files are not supported.
+- Previews of non-current versions for most Excel file types are not supported.